folajindayo/splitbase/README.md

 ### Escrow Security

-- **No Custody**: Funds are sent directly to seller's address (we only track agreements)
+- **🔒 Secure Custody**: SplitBase holds funds in a secure custodial wallet as the trust layer
+- **Blockchain Verification**: All deposits are verified on-chain before marking as funded
+- **Buyer Control**: Only the buyer can approve fund release
-- **Database Tracking**: Escrow logic stored in database, not blockchain
+- **Database Tracking**: Escrow agreements and milestones stored in database
 - **Activity Logging**: All actions recorded with timestamps and actor addresses
 - **Email Notifications**: Optional alerts for key events (funded, released, milestones)
 - **Transparent**: All parties can view escrow status and activity log

 ### Important Notes

-- This escrow system **does not hold funds** - it tracks agreements only
+- **SplitBase acts as the trust layer** - funds are held in a secure custodial wallet
-- Funds are sent directly to the seller's address
+- Deposits are verified on the blockchain before marking as funded
+- Buyers retain full control - only they can approve fund release
-- Both parties should agree to use SplitBase for tracking before creating an escrow
+- Both parties should agree to use SplitBase escrow before creating an agreement
-- The system is designed for trust-minimized transactions with clear deliverables
+- The system is designed for secure transactions with clear deliverables and milestones

 ## 🧪 Testing